This doc explains our original product-based pricing model. For more on pricing and user-related changes, see Overview of changes.

 If you have questions, contact your New Relic account representative.
 If you need to report billing issues, contact New Relic's Billing Department.

-Note that as of July 30 2020, we have a newer pricing plan.
+Note that as of July 30 2020, we have a newer pricing model.
 To learn more, see Overview of pricing.

 The account Owner can perform many subscription self-service functions directly from the user interface: